01binary/screencache-api-lambda/doc/product/ux.md

 ## Compositions

-UX compositions are designed with [Sketch](https://www.sketch.com/) and exported as images usable by the development team.
+UX compositions are designed with [Sketch](https://www.sketch.com/) and exported as images usable by the development team: [ux.sketch](./ux.sketch).